-Brousse du Rove is a fresh, unaged goat’s milk cheese very popular in Marseille, France.
+Brousse du Rove is a fresh, unaged goat’s milk cheese that is very popular in Marseille, France.

-It is a soft, liquidy, creamy cheese that melts in your mouth.
+It is a very soft cream cheese that melts in your mouth.

 Brousse du Rove fat content: 45%.